-Douglas J. Feith, a senior fellow at the Hudson Institute, served as Under Secretary of Defense for Policy in the George W. Bush administration.
+Douglas J. Feith, a senior fellow at Hudson Institute, served as Under Secretary of Defense for Policy from July 2001 to August 2005.
 He is writing a history of the Arab-Israeli conflict.

 That sentiment, held by British officials in Mandate Palestine, was the origin of the idea that the city should instead be internationalized.

 Washington could encourage a strategic realignment in the Middle East and a helpful reframing of the Israel-Palestinian conflict.